anika81199/Multiple-Client-Server-System/ReadMe.md

 ### Server-side

-* First of all, we imported `socket` which is necessary, and also `random`.
+* First of all, `socket` and `random` is imported, which is necessary.
-* Then we made a socket object `ServerSideSocket` using `socket.socket()`.
+* Then a socket object `ServerSideSocket` is created using `socket.socket()`.
-* Using `socket.gethostbyname(hostName)` we accessed the IPv4 address of the machine on which the server program is running and stored it in `host`.
-Also, reserved a particular `port` number in the machine, for e.g., `5000`.
+* Using `socket.gethostbyname(hostName)` the IPv4 address of the machine on which the server program is running is accessed and then stored in `host`.
+Also, a particular `port` number in the machine is reserved, for e.g., `5000`.
-* Then using `ServerSideSocket.bind((host,port))` we connected the HOST and PORT to the socket server.
+* Then using `ServerSideSocket.bind((host,port))` the HOST and PORT are connected to the socket server.
 * After that, `listen()` command enables the server to listen to incoming connections from the clients.
-Herein, we have restricted our server to listen to at max 3 clients.
+Herein, we have restricted our server to listen to at *max 3 clients*.
 * After that, inside the infinite `while` loop, `.accept()` provides the client socket object `ServerSideSocket` with the address of the client.
 >
     The address of the connected client is shown in the server terminal.